Bringing 30-plus years of public and community service to work on societal change.

 A Utah native, Rebecca Chavez-Houck holds a B.A. in Journalism and Mass Communication and a Master of Public Administration (MPA), both from the University of Utah.
 She represented Salt Lake City’s District 24 (Downtown, Capitol Hill, Guadalupe & the Avenues) in the Utah House of Representatives from 2008-18, focusing primarily on public policy related to health and human services as well as voter engagement and access.
 She served as House Minority Whip (2014-16) and House Minority Assistant Whip (2012-14).

 During her time on Utah’s Capitol Hill, Rebecca served on the Governor’s Multicultural Commission, as co-chair of the bipartisan legislative Clean Air Caucus, and as co-chair (along with Rep. Becky Edwards) on Utah’s Women in the Economy Commission.
 Other appointments that influenced her policy agenda include service on former Governor Jon Huntsman's Commission to Strengthen Utah's Democracy, Governor Gary Herbert's Medicaid Working Group and the legislative Health Reform Task Force.
 Her legislative committee assignments included the social services appropriations subcommittee, as well as, health & human services, government operations, and economic development & workforce services standing and interim committees.
 She is a 2012 Council of State Governments (CSG) Toll Fellows Graduate.
-This situated her well for her work as Utah House Minority Whip (2014-16) and House Minority Assistant Whip (2012-14).

 Rebecca’s passion for social justice advocacy and desire to develop progressive public policy was forged in the multicultural community of Bingham Canyon, where her parents met.
 Rebecca’s compassion for the less fortunate, pride in cultural diversity, commitment to the environment, appreciation for improving population health, and support for a robust safety net was undoubtedly shaped by her parents’ influence.